 We qualified for the competition, having demonstrated the bare minimum requirements.
 The following 2 videos capture some of our fall recovery testing at the competition prior to our very first games.

-And now, here’s our first qualification video for the RoboCup 2019.
+And now, here’s our first qualification video for the RoboCup 2019 with the new robot.